SpellholdStudios/Hubelpot_the_Vegetable_Merchant_NPC/README.md

 - Appended *tooltip.2da* whenever relevant.
 - Proofread strrefs (Gwendolyne).
 - Fixed token typos: replaced *<LADYLORD>* with *`<PRO_LADYLORD>`* to fix the bug with incorrect gender reference to `<CHARNAME>` if another NPC started the dialog (Austin).
-- Updated *setup.tra* files for compatibility with `GW_UPDATE_ITM_DESCRIPTION_TO_EE` WeiDU function requirements which automatically removes usability restrictions for EE games..
+- Updated *setup.tra* file for compatibility with `GW_UPDATE_ITM_DESCRIPTION_TO_EE` WeiDU function requirements which automatically removes usability restrictions for EE games..
 - Mod Traified.
 Feel free to provide me with translations.
 I will include them as soon as possible..
 - Updated deprecated modding tools links.
 - Re-formated, updated and renamed readme file to *hubelpot-readme-english.html*, then moved it into new "*readme*" folder.